beaudavenport/gatsby-celestial-loom/data/events/lets-do-midpoints.md

 ---
 templateKey: eventTemplate
-priceDescription: 90 Minute Playshop
+priceDescription: 60 Minute Playshop
 type: events
-eventDate: '2022-04-30T12:00:27-05:00'
+eventDate: '2022-11-05T12:00:27-05:00'
-eventTime: '4:00 PM - 5:30 PM CDT'
+eventTime: '4:00 PM - 5:00 PM CDT'
-image: /assets/let-s-do-midpoints.jpg
+image: /assets/mars-retrograde-2022.jpg
-title: Let's Do MIDPOINTS!
+title: MARS
-subtitle: An Exploration of Undiscovered Healing Insights Within Our Charts
+subtitle: A Seven-Month Mars Journey through Direct-Retrograde and Out of Bounds
 location: Nikki's ZOOM Room and Your Home
 mapsLink: 'https://goo.gl/maps/Q3tJMFhjytYtBT9Z7'
-eventPrice: 25
+eventPrice: 0
-publishDate: '2022-04-19T12:00:27-05:00'
+publishDate: '2022-11-01T12:00:00-05:00'
 ---
-**_“In nature we never see anything isolated, but everything in connection with something else which is before it, beside it, under it and over it.”_** _Goethe_

-Michael Munkasey, a midpoint expert, tells us that midpoints in astrology represent a synthesis of two symbolisms and the introduction of a third symbolism at the midpoint position helps us to know more.

-Midpoint pictures capture a deeper level of understanding and share a magical healing opportunity in the study of our charts.
-Join us to discover the subtle yet dramatic power of midpoints.
-They are accessible and profound!

-**90 Minute Playshop:**  $25.00 (Payment through website – celestialloomastrology.com)

-Contact Nikki, nikiastro@att.net for PRE-REGISTRATION and include your birth info: birth date, birth time, birth location, for your free Natal Chart and Natal Midpoint List to use as we work on our personal insights.
-Chart and List will be sent to you through your email.
-You will receive LINK to the ZOOM page the day prior to the playshop.
+**An Astrological Online Playshop**

+**Saturday, November 5, 2022 – ZOOM Meeting 4-5 PM CDT**

+Mars represents decisive action, our will-power, Kundalini forces in our Spinal Highway (Chakras).
+He moves into inquisitive Gemini opening the door to a desire energy to share, learn, and verbally spar.
+Curiosity is at an all-time high, communication is at a fast pace and has powerful effectiveness.
+Mis-information can unspool at a terrific speed!

+_“Mars retrograde makes Mercury retrograde look like a baby!”_

+Wherever Mars goes, he brings activity, vitality.
+With Mars in Gemini, it is a time to dip ourselves into new waters and experience things we do not normally gravitate towards.
+Our curiosity is at a high peak.
+Join us to learn how to keep a watch on MARS and its influence on our charts!

+**This Playshop is FREE of CHARGE.**

+Contact Nikki, nikiastro@att.net for PRE-REGISTRATION.
+Let me know in my email by Friday, or sign up on my website.

+You will receive the LINK in your email on Saturday morning to ZOOM meeting at 4 PM CDT.